armin-reichert/pacman/README.md

 <img src="doc/clyde.png"/>

-The visualization of the attack behaviors can be toggled during the game by pressing the key 'r' ("show routes").
+The visualization of the attack behaviors can be toggled during the game by pressing the 'r'-key ("show/hide routes").

 ### Scattering